decred/dcrdocs/docs/advanced/secure-cold-wallet-setup.md

     ```

     This will disable the WiFi and Bluetooth from being initialized when the system boots.

-You can now copy over `~/copytob.tar.gz` to a writeable volume.

-For ease of use, let us make a folder called `bconfig` and copy it over.

-(You might need to use an admin or sudo permissions)

-eg (These will be different for LiveUSB's)
-`sudo mkdir /media/{yourusername}/writable/bconfig`
-`sudo cp ~/copytob.tar.gz /media/{yourusername}/writable/bconfig`

-Now unmount the disk from your system.
-**This will be the last time you will ever connect this disk to a system with internet access.**

 Now boot `Wallet-B` with the disk inserted **(DO NOT CONNECT YOUR ETHERNET CABLE)**.
 Depending on the OS it should show you a system setup and a default user creation menu, proceed with a strong password.